Government Training. Investment Training.

 |Course Advantage:||Client Testimonials.
 Training Excellence.
 CEO Club|

-Chief Investment Officer's (CIO) Team: investment managers, fund managers, finance managers, professional investors, investment advisors, private equity managers, hedge fund managers, investment analysts, portfolio managers, investor relations managers, family offices, HNWI, and UHNWI
+The Chief Investment Officer's (CIO) team, including investment analysts, portfolio managers, investment managers, fund managers, finance managers, professional investors, investment advisors, private equity managers, hedge fund managers, investor relations managers, family offices, HNWI, and UHNWI

 Knowledge of basic business and budgeting concepts

-Provide an understanding of the modern investment management framework, decision-making models and tools to implement an effective investment management system
+Provide a review of investment management frameworks, decision-making models, and tools to implement an effective investment management system

-Develop the core investment management skills and competencies.
-The core competencies include securities valuation and analysis, investment strategies, investment risk management, hedging, portfolio analysis, and asset allocation
+Develop the core investment management skills and competencies including securities valuation and analysis, investment strategies, investment risk management, portfolio analysis, and asset allocation

-Top Investment Questions.
+Top CIO Investment Questions.
 CIO Challenges.
 Financial Markets.
 Financial Instruments.
-Alternative Investments.
-Key investment Criteria.
+Key Investment Criteria.
+Investment Analysis.
 Investment Risk Management.
-Investments Valuation and Investment Ratios.
+Investments Valuation.
+Investment Ratios.